sdaqo/mpv-subs-popout/README.md

 ### Windows
 Download the latest release from the [releases page](https://github.com/sdaqo/mpv-subs-popout/releases/latest).

-Unzip the .zip and start `mpv-subs-popout.bat` to start the application.
+Unzip the .zip and start `mpv-subs-popout.exe` to start the application.

 ## Building